 3. Improved performance

-Most times, even after investing thousands of dollars in researching, organizations face disappointment due to the poor quality of the product.
+Most times, even after investing thousands of dollars in research, organizations face disappointment due to the poor quality of the product.

 4. Reduced cost

-The 8 Steps of a Product Development Process
+The 8 Stages of a Product Development Process

 - Discussions with a development team,